queryluke/masseffect-5e-data/text/en/bestiary/blue-suns-legionnaire.md

         When the legionnaire hits with its M-15 Vindicator, if the target is primed, the target detonates.
 Otherwise, the target becomes primed: lightning until the end of the legionnaire's next turn.
+    grenades:
+      name: Grenades
+      text: >-
+        The blue suns legionnaire has the following grenades equipped.
+It can use a grenade as an action.
   reactions:
     tech-armor:
       name: Tech Armor